SEKOIA-IO/documentation/docs/operation_center/integration_catalog/network/netfilter.md

 ## Configure

 As of now, the main solution to send Netfilter events to SEKOIA.IO is to use a Rsyslog concentrator.
+Please share your experiences with other recipes by editing this documentation.

 ### Rsyslog